-6.1 Beach profiles
+Beach profiles

-There are four reaches analyzed in this study, two each on Bolivar and Galveston.
+There are 4 reaches analyzed in this study, 2 each on Bolivar and Galveston.
 They are defined in Table 6 and shown in Figure 44.
 The general configuration of a beach profile with key features labeled is shown in Figure 45.
 The alternatives evaluated consist of single dune and dual dune.
 Bolivar profiles are shown in Figure 46 and Figure 47 for XS1 single and dual dune profiles, respectively, and Figure 48 and Figure 49 for XS2.
-In these figures, DOC stands for depth of closure.
+In these figures, DoC stands for Depth of Closure.
 The Bolivar profile dimensions are listed in Table 7.
 Similarly, Galveston profiles are shown in Figure 50 and Figure 51 for XS1 single and dual dunes and Figure 52 and Figure 53 for XS2.
 The Galveston dune dimensions are listed in Table 8.
 Quantities are listed in Table 9 and Table 10.
-Generally, the primary dunes are approximately 10 ft high, extending from elevation 4 ft to 14 ft, NAVD88, while the foredunes for the dual dune configurations are approximately 8 ft high.
+Generally, the primary dunes are roughly 10 ft high, extending from elevation 4 ft to 14 ft, NAVD88, while the foredunes for the dual dune configurations are roughly 8 ft high.
 All dunes have 12 ft wide crests and 1:4 slopes.
-The berms are approximately 100 ft wide.
-The surf zones are generally characterized as wide and shallow sloping.
+The berms are about 100 ft wide.
+The surfzones are generally characterized as wide and shallowsloping.